PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Examples of Non-target Questions Whose Retrieved Texts Contain Malicious Ones

-We note that poisoned texts are also retrieved for some non-target questions.
-We find that the reason is that poisoned texts are semantically related (due to shared keywords or contexts between different queries) to those non-target questions in some cases.
-The following table shows an example of a non-target question and the corresponding retrieved poisoned text for it.
-In this example, both the non-target question and poisoned text are related to Star Wars.
+We note that malicious texts are also retrieved for some non-target questions.
+We find that the reason is that malicious texts are semantically related (due to shared keywords or contexts between different queries) to those non-target questions in some cases.
+The following table shows an example of a non-target question and the corresponding retrieved malicious text for it.
+In this example, both the non-target question and malicious text are related to Star Wars.